-Elia Abi-Jaoude, Department of Psychiatry, The Hospital for Sick Children, University of Toronto Staff Psychiatrist
+Elia Abi-Jaoude, Department of Psychiatry, University of Toronto

 The first four authors made equal contribution to the paper.
 All authors meet ICMJE authorship criteria.
 Correspondence to: Jon.Jureidini@adelaide.edu.au

 Guarantor Jon Jureidini

 Jon Jureidini affirms that the manuscript is an honest, accurate, and transparent account of the study being reported; that no important aspects of the study have been omitted; and that any discrepancies from the study as planned (and, if relevant, registered) have been explained.